danday74/docker-nginx-lua/README.md

 The master branch on this repo is watched by an automated docker build

-Which builds the docker image <b>danday74/nginx-lua</b> on a push to master branch
+Which builds the docker image <b>danday74/nginx-lua</b> on a push to master

 Usage
 -----